 What You Need To Know About The Rice and The Pan

 Authentic Paella is made with a special rice called “Bomba”.
 This short-grain rice variety is grown near the village of Calasparra, Spain and is known for it’s ability to absorb large amounts of water while remaining firm.
-If you’re lucky, you can find Bomba in some grocery stores, I find it easier to just buy online.
-Paella is often made in a Paella pan (<—this 15″ pan is non-toxic carbon steel and easy to clean) That said you can use a 15″ cast iron pan if you have one, and see how it goes.
-If you love Paella and want to make it frequently, you can buy the paella pan then!
+If you’re lucky, you can find Bomba in some grocery stores, of course you can always buy online.
+If you live near a Cost Plus World Market, they often carry it too.
+Paella is made in a Paella pan (<—this 16″ pan is non-toxic carbon steel and easy to clean) That said you can certainly use a 15″ cast iron pan if you have one.
+If it turns out you love Paella and want to make it frequently, you can buy the paella pan when you are ready!

 Soccorat, The Secret to Fabulous Paella:

 Let’s talk soccorat.
 Soccorat is the crispy, crunchy, caramelized rice created at the bottom of the paella pan!
-It’s really one of the best parts of eating Paella.
+It’s really one of the best parts of eating Paella, but it can be a little tricky to get it right.
 To achieve that crispy goodness you stop stirring your paella and leave it untouched for roughly 20 minutes while it simmers.
 As the moisture is absorbed by the rice, the pan caramelizes the rice at the bottom of the pan.
 Take a look below.
 Notice the crispy soccorat?
-And the tender chicken, spicy chorizo and perfectly cooked shrimp.
-Swoon!
+That’s the good stuff!
+The trick is getting the timing right.
+Don’t panic if it doesn’t happen on your first try, experience is the name of the game when it comes to Soccorat.
+Getting that crispiness without burning may take you a couple of tries.
+I may or may have burned the bottom of more than one paella.

 The Recipe: Paella Valenciana with Chicken, Chorizo and Shrimp!